 The proportion of patients starting consultant-led non-emergency treatment within 18 weeks of a GP referral was consistently high following the introduction of the various referral-to-treatment waiting time targets.
 The targets were that 90% of admitted patients and 95% of non-admitted patients should start treatment within 18 weeks of referral.
 For patients still waiting for treatment (the waiting list), the target was set at 92%.
 In June 2015, the admitted and non-admitted targets were abolished and the target for patients still waiting became the sole measure of treatment waiting time performance.

 The 92% target for patients still waiting was breached for the first time in December 2015.
-Since then performance has worsened, and as of February 2020 only 83% of patients had been waiting less than 18 weeks to start elective treatment.
-In light of the coronavirus (Covid-19) outbreak, non-urgent elective care has been postponed.
-QualityWatch will continue to monitor performance on treatment waiting times throughout the outbreak, as far as possible.
+Since then performance has worsened, and the target has not been met in five years.
+In March 2020, performance fell sharply during the Covid-19 pandemic, reaching a low of 47% in July 2020.
+Performance has since improved slightly, but remains lower than before the pandemic.
+In February 2021, only 65% of patients had been waiting less than 18 weeks to start elective treatment.

-As the proportion of people still waiting for treatment is currently the only measure of treatment waiting time performance, it is important to look at trends in the number of people who are on the waiting list.
-In mid-2007, the treatment waiting list contained 4.2 million people, but this was reduced drastically to 2.3 million by the winter of 2009.
+In mid-2007, the waiting list for elective care contained 4.2 million people, but this was reduced drastically to 2.3 million by the winter of 2009.
 After this, there have been clear seasonal trends with the list growing over the summer and shrinking in the winter.
 Beyond these seasonal changes, there has been a large increase in the number of people on the waiting list for elective treatment.
 As of February 2020, there were over 4.4 million people on the reported waiting list, and together with the estimate for missing data the total number of people waiting for treatment exceeded 4.5 million.

 About this data